We flew in first class on the Delta Airbus jet that Boeing tried to keep out of the US. Here’s what it was like.

 - Benjamin Zhang/Business Insider

-… fold it in half for drinks.
-Speaking of drinks, Delta’s courteous cabin crew offered continuous drinks service before and during the flights.
-I went with a Coke, but there are alcoholic beverages available as well.
+… or fold it in half for drinks.
+Speaking of, Delta’s courteous cabin crew offered continuous drinks service before and during the flight.
+I went with a Coke, but alcoholic beverages are available as well.

 - source